DPDK/dpdk/doc/guides/cryptodevs/bcmfs.rst

         To execute BCMFS PMD, it must be compiled with VFIO_PRESENT flag on the compiling platform and same gets enabled in rte_vfio.h.

-The BCMFS crypto PMD may be compiled natively on a Stingray/Stingray2 platform or cross-compiled on an x86 platform.
+The BCMFS PMD may be compiled natively on a Stingray platform or cross-compiled on an x86 platform.
 For example, below commands can be executed for cross compiling on x86 platform.